safetybeacon/.github/profile/README.md

 Please include lots of comments, and use tabs to indent your code.

-Your pull requests will be reviewed by a [Safety Beacon organisation member](https://github.com/orgs/safetybeacon/people) as soon as possible.
+Your pull requests will be reviewed by the repository's code owner(s) as soon as possible.

 ### Software license